School Science Lessons

 Marguerite, (Argyranthemem marguerite), dill daisy, Canary Islands, Asteraceae

-Argyranthemum frutescens, Federation Daisy, Daleys Fruit Tree Nursery
+Argyranthemum frutescens, Federation Daisy, Daleys Fruit Trees

-Horseradish, (Armoracia rusticana), red cole, spoonwort, perennial, garden herb, hardy plant, up to 50 cm, white flowers, spicy roots, grows well, but not in full shade or wet ground, roots will keep in the ground during winter so can be harvested as required, thick pungent rootstock, spicy root culinary uses, with shellfish, poultry, pork, beef, pungent when grated or ground dry root is rehydrated, fresh young leaves can be eaten raw or cooked or put in creamy sauce, but strong flavour so use in moderation, rich in, Vitamin C | and minerals, anti-oxidant, Myrosinase, good source of sulphur in the diet, herbal medicine, digestive tonic, gives temporary relief bronchial sinus, hay fever, relieves pain, soothes mucous membranes, Sinigrin glucosinolate, from separate crushed cells produce, Allyl isothiocyanate, distillation of horseradish produces volatile oil of mustard, synthetic mustard oil with a hot biting taste with a hint of sweetness, Glucocapparin, China, Brassicaceae.
+Horseradish, (Armoracia rusticana), red cole, spoonwort, perennial, garden herb, hardy plant, up to 50 cm, white flowers, spicy roots, grows well, but not in full shade or wet ground, roots will keep in the ground during winter so can be harvested as required, thick pungent rootstock, spicy root culinary uses, with shellfish, poultry, pork, beef, pungent when grated or ground dry root is rehydrated, fresh young leaves can be eaten raw or cooked or put in creamy sauce, but strong flavour so use in moderation, rich in Vitamin C and minerals, anti-oxidant, Myrosinase, good source of sulphur in the diet, herbal medicine, digestive tonic, gives temporary relief bronchial sinus, hay fever, relieves pain, soothes mucous membranes, Sinigrin glucosinolate, from separate crushed cells produce | Allyl isothiocyanate | distillation of horseradish produces volatile oil of mustard, synthetic mustard oil with a hot biting taste with a hint of sweetness | Glucocapparin | China, Brassicaceae.

 Dried herb is sold as root powder.